 Internal auditors are usually sharp people, but they can’t be experts in everything.
 Some focus their professional training and work on particular aspects of internal auditing such as information systems or financials, but do not assume they know your area of expertise.

-This sounds like a given, but it is easy to slip into using jargon or skipping steps when describing processes.
+It sounds like a given, but it is easy to slip into using jargon or skipping steps when describing processes.
 What a thoughtless action is to you is probably not to the internal auditor seeking to understand your business processes.
 Think about every action you take.
-Something that may seem like one step to you could actually be several steps you’ve melded together in your mind through years of repetition.
+Something that may seem like one step to you could be several steps you’ve melded together in your mind through years of repetition.

 Even when the conversation seems tedious and overly simple, remember internal auditors try to break down processes into their smallest activities.
 Only then can they find where processes can go awry.

 Not only do internal auditors deconstruct processes to their smallest bits, but they also look for the interconnectedness among people and processes.
 They look for all the people involved in a process to see who needs to be involved, who isn’t involved but needs to be, how those people interact and whether there are sufficient controls in place to prevent or catch fraud, waste or abuse.

 When responding to internal auditors, point out where you and your processes interact with others and their processes.
 Connecting the dots like this gives them a clearer picture of how the organization works as a whole.
 Such information also gives internal auditors leads on who to speak with and where to find additional information.